 - Two 2008 court decisions kept the requirements of CAIR in place temporarily but directed EPA to issue a new rule to replace it.

-- CSAPR includes four separate cap and trade programs to achieve these reductions: CSAPR SO₂ Group 1 and Group 2 trading programs, CSAPR NOₓ annual trading program, and CSAPR NOₓ ozone season trading program.
+- The CSAPR includes four separate cap and trade programs to achieve these reductions: the CSAPR SO₂ Group 1 and Group 2 trading programs, the CSAPR NOₓ annual trading program, and the CSAPR NOₓ ozone season trading program.

 - The CSAPR Update was developed to address regional interstate transport for the 2008 ozone NAAQS and to respond to the July 2015 court remand of certain CSAPR ozone season requirements.

 Analysis and Background Information